DataDog/the-monitor/haproxy/monitoring_haproxy_performance_metrics.md

 *   [Denials](#Denials)
 *   [Queue length and queue time](#Queue)

 Eventually you will recognize additional metrics that are particularly relevant to your own infrastructure and use cases.
-In the [next post](http://www.datadoghq.com/blog/how-to-collect-haproxy-metrics) of this series, we provide step-by-step instructions on collecting HAProxy metrics.
+In the [next post](http://www.datadoghq.com/blog/how-to-collect-haproxy-metrics) of this series, we provide step-by-step instructions on collecting HAProxy performance metrics.